top of page

 Kim considers posture, breathing and biomechanics, with every treatment involving an assessment.
 Taking into account elasticity and tensegrity, Kim considers the whole body, not just the shoulder for shoulder pain for example.

-Using techniques such as myofascial release, MET, friction, tapotement, intra-oral (mouth) work, and trigger points, Kim adapts each treatment to suit each client and session.
+With a plethora of techniques in her 'toolbox' such as myofascial release, MET (PNF), friction, tapotement, intra-oral (mouth) work, and trigger points, Kim adapts each treatment to suit each client and session so the benefits are felt long term, not just a few hours or days.

 If you have seen the same person about the same pain for more than a year without significant improvement, it is time you should consider why you are still seeing them!